jadlevine/gradebook-backend/README.md

 # GradeBook (backend)

-A grade keeping app for teachers and administrators to manage their courses
+A grade keeping app for teachers and administrators to manage their courses and students.

 ## Contributors